presciliano/aws-rds-snapshot-tagging/README.md

 # aws-rds-snapshot-tagging
-Script to enable CopyTagsToSnapshot on all RDS clusters and instances
+Script to enable CopyTagsToSnapshot on all RDS clusters and instances.
+This action can be performed using the console, however, when you have dozens of instances is better to use the script.
+Read-only permissions required: the script doesn't change anything, just outputs the individual commands for each instance/cluster, which then will require permissions to write the tags.